-Also known as: Stool culture and Culture - stool
+Also known as: Stool culture, Culture - stool or Gastroenteritis fecal culture

 - Line the diaper with plastic wrap.